 - Jerky limb movements

-Once your baby starts showing the following sleep signs, they are probably overtired!
-Your baby might have a hard time falling asleep independently at this point, but they definitely need a nap once they start exhibiting these late cues:
+Your baby might have a harder time falling asleep at this point.
+But they definitely need a nap once they start exhibiting these sleep cues:

 - Clingy behavior